 Not every piece of content will take off.
 But there’s value in proving that you can consistently put out fantastic, well-written pieces.

 5. Your Own Writing Comes Across as Unoriginal

 Every content marketer under the sun seems to want to become a thought leader.
 And why wouldn’t they?
 Thought leaders publish content that gets attention.
 They have large audiences to amplify their messages.
 And they attract customers to their brands.

 There’s just one problem—if everyone is a thought leader, what does the term even mean?

-Too often, brands publish content in the hopes of becoming thought leaders when in reality they’re repeating information.
-They’re unoriginal.
+Too often, brands publish content in the hopes of becoming thought leaders.
+But, in reality, they’re repeating information, and it’s not always correct.
+Their writing is unoriginal.
 And when you’re unoriginal, you aren’t leading thoughts in your industry.